hoffmangroup/pdfcomments/README.md

 ## Example output

 Say you have `test.pdf` and you add the following comments with Acrobat Reader, PDFExpert, or your annotation tool of choice:
-- page 1: a text comment, “Text is unclear.”
+- page 1: a text comment, `Text is unclear.`
-- page 2: a sticky note, “Sticky note!”
+- page 2: a sticky note, `Sticky note.`
-- page 2: a text comment, “* Important comment.”
+- page 2: a text comment, `* Important comment.`

 Run `pdfcomments test.pdf` and it will produce the following output file: